WASdev/sample.SpringBootMVC/README.md

 </plugin>
 ```

-In this plugin, we specify a Liberty wlp-webProfile7 server called "MVCServer" which our application will be deployed to.
-The server and application will be packaged into a runnable jar called `MVCServerPackage.jar`.
-We also set `<include>runnable</include>`, to indicate that the application will be packaged into a runnable JAR.
+In this plugin, we specify a Liberty `wlp-webProfile7` server called "MVCServer" which our application will be deployed to.
+We also set `<include>runnable</include>`, to indicate that the application will be packaged into a runnable JAR, which we set to be called `MVCServerPackage.jar` in the `<packageFile>` parameter.

 The 2.0-SNAPSHOT version of the `liberty-maven-plugin` introduces support for a "loose application configuration", as indicated by the `looseApplication` tag.
 Application code is installed as a loose application WAR file if `installAppPackages` is set to `all` or `project` and `looseApplication` is set to `true`.

-The loose application WAR file uses XML to loosely bundle all the application resources, so that they can be modified individually without needing to re-package the entire application.
-This is useful because it allows for incremental changes to be made to your application without taking it offline.
+The loose application WAR file uses XML to loosely bundle application resources, so that they can be modified individually without needing to re-package the entire application.
+This is useful because it allows for incremental changes to be made to our application without taking it offline.

 Further documentation of the plugin configuration is provided in the [ci.maven](https://github.com/WASdev/ci.maven/tree/tools-integration) repository.

 ## <a name="server"></a>Server Configuration

-We'll nexxt provide the configuration for our Liberty server.
-Create a file called `server.xml` and place it in the directory specified in the `configFile` configuration parameter for the `liberty-maven-plugin`.
+We'll next provide the configuration for our Liberty server.
+Create a file called `server.xml` and place it in the directory specified in the `configFile` configuration parameter in the `liberty-maven-plugin`.
 If no directory is specified, the default directory is `src/test/resources`.

 Add the following code to `server.xml`: